Small-scale stellar haloes: detecting low surface brightness features in the outskirts of Milky Way dwarf satellites: Results and Validation

 Our main rationale of this work is to determine, with high fidelity, which dwarf galaxy systems host outskirt stellar substructures.
 However, we also do not know $\textit{a priori}$ what the properties of the putative outer component may be.
 With respect to the projected shape of this component, our strategy has been to adopt two different shapes (one the same shape as the inner regions, i.e. elliptical, while the other is circular).

 As reported in Table \ref{tab:outer_profile_dwarfs}, we observe that the set of dwarfs the algorithm identifies as having two components is the same for both outer profile runs.
-The conclusion that these dwarfs evidently have more member stars than expected from a simple exponential, is apparently robust to our outer profile shape assumption.
+The conclusion that these dwarfs have more stars in the outskirts than expected from a simple exponential, is apparently robust to our outer profile shape assumption.

 In Figure \ref{fig:p1_p2}, we show the differences in probabilities ($P_{Ell} - P_{Circ}$) between these two datasets as a function of $r_{h}$.
 For clarity, stars with $P_{sat}$~$\geq$~20\% in at least one of these datasets are plotted.
 Those with $P_{sat}$ above this threshold in $\textit{both}$ datasets are shown as filled circles.
 For stars whose probability is $\geq$20\% in one set but not the other, we plot them as black triangles (elliptical set only) and black \textbf{+} icons (circular set only).